zlavani/erralorenzo/README.md

 ### 🧬 Bioinformatics • Clinical Genomics • Data Science • Artificial Intelligence

-I am a bioinformatician and PhD candidate working at the intersection of **clinical genomics**, **data science**, and **artificial intelligence**.
+I am a bioinformatician and PhD working at the intersection of **clinical genomics**, **data science**, and **artificial intelligence**.
 My work focuses on developing computational methods and reproducible pipelines to improve the diagnosis and interpretation of rare diseases, particularly **Inborn Errors of Immunity (IEI)**.

 I enjoy transforming complex biological and clinical data into intuitive analyses, visualizations and decision-support tools.